thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 ---

+> 💡 **Editorial Note:** Writing this piece was a true catharsis, pushing me well out of my usual comfort zone as a software practitioner talking about Continuous Integration and Continuous Delivery.
+Looking up to [Ruth Malan](https://mastodon.social/@RuthMalan), I never saw myself talking about Conway's Law and organisation design.
+However, here I am exploring beyond the shades of Conway's Law, and looking past the surface-level definitions to dive straight into the parallel historical worlds of Product and Organisation Design.

+---

 Melvin Conway's thesis reads as follows:

 > Organisations which design systems are constrained to produce designs which are copies of the communication structures of these organisations.